lawrencedrums/gojira/README.md

 ## Requirements
 [Go](https://go.dev/dl/)

 [mysql](https://dev.mysql.com/downloads/mysql/)

 ## Setup
 Rename `.env.template` to `.env`

 Insert your mysql username(usually `root`) and password that you setup during installation

 ## Running
-`go run .` to start server
+`go run ./cmd/gojira` to start server or
-or
-`go build && ./gojira` to build and run the server
+`go build ./cmd/gojira && ./gojira` to build and run the executable

 ## Interacting
 Right now it is only a simple CRUD endpoint

 You can use `curl` or tools like Postman to interact with the DB at `localhost:8000`

 Available actions: